SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/miscelenea/core/core_components.rst

    // spinal.core contain all basics (Bool, UInt, Bundle, Reg, Component, ..) import spinal.core._

-   //A simple component definition class MyTopLevel extends Component {
+   // A simple component definition class MyTopLevel extends Component {
-     //Define some input/output.
+     // Define some input/output.
 Bundle like a VHDL record or a verilog struct. val io = new Bundle {
        val a = in Bool()
        val b = in Bool()
        val c = out Bool()
      }

-     //Define some asynchronous logic
+     // Define some asynchronous logic
      io.c := io.a & io.b
    }

-   //This is the main of the project.
+   // This is the main of the project.
 It create a instance of MyTopLevel and
-   //call the SpinalHDL library to flush it into a VHDL file. object MyMain {
+   // call the SpinalHDL library to flush it into a VHDL file. object MyMain {
      def main(args: Array[String]) {
        SpinalVhdl(new MyTopLevel)